 Creatine sits in the middle of this energy economy.
 Stored as phosphocreatine (PCr), it acts as a high-energy phosphate reserve.
 When ATP demand spikes faster than mitochondria can produce it, the creatine kinase reaction donates a phosphate from PCr to regenerate ATP within milliseconds.

 This is the same mechanism that powers maximal effort in the weight room.
 The difference is that brain tissue runs the system continuously.
-According to Sergej Ostojic, PhD, head of the Applied Bioenergetics Lab at the University of Novi Sad and co-author of the 2021 Nutrients brain health review, "creatine kinase activity in the brain is most concentrated in regions with the highest synaptic activity — the hippocampus, prefrontal cortex, and cerebellum."
+The 2021 Nutrients brain-health review co-authored by Sergej Ostojic, PhD, head of the Applied Bioenergetics Lab at the University of Novi Sad, notes that creatine kinase activity in the brain is most concentrated in the regions with the highest synaptic activity, the hippocampus, prefrontal cortex, and cerebellum.
+For more, see our creatine for fat loss guide.

 Brain Energy Buffer: How Creatine Regenerates ATP The creatine kinase shuttle keeps neurons fueled during high-demand activity Mitochondria ATP production (slow, steady) Oxidative phosphorylation Creatine Kinase PCr ⇌ Cr + ATP Phosphate shuttle (spatial + temporal buffer) Synapse ATP consumption (rapid, demand-driven) Ion pumps, vesicle cycling ATP ATP Under stress (sleep loss, intense cognition, aging), demand outruns mitochondrial supply.
 Phosphocreatine donates phosphate within milliseconds - too fast for mitochondria alone.
 Without an adequate creatine buffer, neurons fall back to slower pathways and cognition declines.